Tjaša Iris: Work

-Tjaša Iris is continuing in her own research in color as well as adding the atmosphere of today's world to it.
-Her paintings on paper and canvas give you the feel of the flatness of a computer screen.
-Her large paintings on jute add another dimension to it.
-She is a clear representative of the Internet Generation.
-Her busy complex compositions reflect the busy loud information era of the fast moving time of today.
+Tjaša Iris continues her exploration of color while responding to the atmosphere of the contemporary world.
+Her paintings on paper and canvas evoke the flatness of a computer screen, while her large-scale works on jute introduce an additional dimension.
+As a representative of the Internet generation, she creates dense, complex compositions that reflect the accelerated pace and visual intensity of the information age.

 Her photographs and paintings are a dream world of happy atmospheres, strong light and uplifting lush colors.
 In this era of economic recession, some call her the anti-depressionist artist due to the uplifting energy that her paintings emanate.